-Erasmus University Rotterdam (EUR) is proud to be an excellent university, host to many international academic talents, and offering various support services to make them feel at home here.
-That includes family members as well, as moving to another country, culture, and a new societal setting is not easy at all.
-And we wish you to enjoy this time at EUR.
+Erasmus University Rotterdam (EUR) is proud to be an excellent university and host to many international academic talents.
+We offer various support services to make internationals feel at home.
+That includes services to family members as well, as moving to another country, culture, and a new societal setting can be both exciting and challenging.

 Content of the programme